Speed up wordpress

 Next is a good web host.
 There’s lots of poor choices out there, with badly managed, oversold shared hosting accounts.
 I already had this covered by hosting the site at Liquidweb, which I have good experience with from before, after trying a lot of hosting companies over the years.
 Check them out by clicking here.

 Then you need a clean, no bloat theme.
-Thrive themes is my personal choice for this site, but Genesis is a widely used theme framework which is also a great option.
+Thrive themes is my personal choice for this site, and I also used it on 3dprintviking.com, but Genesis is a widely used theme framework which is also a great option.

 The next area you should focus on, is unused and unneeded plugins.
 Keep only the plugins that you really need.
 And only the ones with with solid, proven code behind them that are actively supported.
 This prevents uneeded load requests and keeps your plugin list nice and tidy.
 (Yes, I’m a neat freak)